bcgov/digital-policy/MGIP.md

 5.1	Ministries must ensure that IM training is available in each office to ensure that employees are aware of how the office manages its information holdings.

 5.2	Ministries must ensure mandatory IM training is completed by employees (e.g., IM 117).
-For more information on available training, see the GRS Learning Page and the PSA Learning System.
+For more information on available training, see the GRS Learning Page and the [PSA Learning System] (https://intranet.gov.bc.ca/thehub/ocio/cirmo/grs/grs-learning).

 ## **6. Evaluation and Compliance**